 have come out in support of increased regulations and against a ban.
 We oppose any proposal to leave cigarettes — a product that kills 8 million people a year — on the shelves, while banning e-cigarettes — a product that, according to Public Health England, is 95% less harmful than traditional cigarettes.
 But the ban also impacts the city’s economy and threatens the livelihood of hundreds of small business owners who stand to lose tens of thousands of dollars a year in sales if these products are pulled from shelves.

-Instead, we put forward a proposal that would both protect youth from nicotine and preserve adult choice by adding new restrictions on e-cigarette sales and marketing.
-If passed, this ballot initiative would provide the strongest safeguards in the country to stop youth vaping.
-That’s why more than 20,000 San Franciscans signed our petition to place this initiative on the November 2019 ballot.
+Instead, we put forward Proposition C — a proposal that would both protect youth from nicotine and preserve adult choice by adding new restrictions on e-cigarette sales and marketing.
+If passed, Prop C would provide the strongest safeguards in the country to stop youth vaping.
+That’s why more than 20,000 San Franciscans signed our petition to place Prop C on the November 2019 ballot.
 The Act to Prevent Youth Use of Vapor Products

 , if passed, would replace the ban on vaping products with the following key regulations: